MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-describe-core-features/includes/2a-describe-session-features.md

 :::image type="content" source="../media/feedback-needs-improvement-new.png" lightbox="../media/feedback-needs-improvement-new.png" alt-text="Screen capture showing the information a user can provide for a response that needs improvement.":::

 The option to provide feedback is also available for Copilot features that are available in the embedded experience.
-Refer to [Describe the embedded experiences of Microsoft Copilot for Security](/training/modules/security-copilot-embedded-experiences/).
+Refer to [Describe the embedded experiences of Microsoft Security Copilot](/training/modules/security-copilot-embedded-experiences/).

 ### Pin board